spigae/TFBindPred/CNN/CNN.md

-Here, there is the script to run a CNN
+Here, there is the script to perform a statistical learning run with the algorithm Convolutional Neural Networks (CNN)